poojaVankineni/assignment2-vankineni/README.md

     1. Travel from Maryville to MCI by Car.
 2. Take flight from MCI to Zurich Airport.
     1. MCI Airport to Newark Liberty International Airport.
-    2. Connecting Flight - Newark Liberty International Airport to Zurich Airport.
+    2. Connecting Flight - Newark Liberty International Airport to Zurich Airport.<br>
+### List of Items that should be carried to Zurich for maximum enjoyment
+* SunGlasses
+* Camera
+* Jacket
+* AirDopes